 The Scholar will be expected to take part in the well established and popular postgraduate Irish History seminar series run by Professor Ian McBride at Hertford, which attracts participants from far afield; there is also a seminar in medieval Irish History organised by Professor Richard Sharpe.
 The Scholarship is intended to provide a year in an agreeable and intellectually stimulating environment for a scholar in the early stages of postdoctoral work, for example developing a thesis for publication or preparing a new research project.
-Every candidate should submit with his or her application a programme of the work in Irish history or culture which he or she proposes to undertake; and every Scholar shall be required, while he or she continues to hold the Scholarship, to produce from time to time evidence that he or she is carrying out his or her programme of work.
+Every candidate should submit with their application a programme of the work in Irish history or culture which they propose to undertake; and every Scholar shall be required, while they continue to hold the Scholarship, to produce from time to time evidence that they are carrying out their programme of work.

-Candidates should send a curriculum vitae, including a programme of intended work, to recruitments@history.ox.ac.uk by 14 June 2018.
+Candidates should send a curriculum vitae, including a programme of intended work, to recruitments@history.ox.ac.uk by 20 May 2019.
 They should also ask two referees to send references by the same date and by email only.
 Those called for interview will be asked to send specimen chapters of work.
-The successful candidate will be expected to take up residence from 1 October 2018 or soon thereafter.
+The successful candidate will be expected to take up residence from 1 October 2019 or soon thereafter.